theSKAILab/CelloGraph/README.md

-# CelloGraph
+# CelloGraph (currently under development)
-An ontology an associated tools for cellulose and cellulosic materials
+An ontology and associated tools for cellulose and cellulosic materials